TuHuynhthanh/AnomalyDetectionCVPR2018/README.md

-Here you can find Training/Testing Code for our anomaly Detection project which was published in Computer Vision and Pattern Recognition, CVPR 2018.
+We tested code (https://github.com/WaqasSultani/AnomalyDetectionCVPR2018) and edited code to run on PyQt5 in Demo_GUI.py file .

-The implementation is tested using:
+The implementation is tested using Python virtual enviroment:

 Keras version 1.1.0

 Theano 1.0.2

-Python 3
+Python 3.6

-Ubuntu 16.04
+Ubuntu 18.04

 We used C3D-v1.0 (https://github.com/facebook/C3D) with default settings as a feature extractor.